TillerHQ/node-edit-google-spreadsheet/README.md

   lastRow: 3
 }
 ```
+Note that if the qs parameter is used to limit the amount of the spreadsheet returned, then totalCells, totalRows, and lastRow reference the cells and rows returned by the request -- not necessarily of the entire document.

-`options.getValues` Always get the values (results) of forumla cells.
+`options.getValues` Always get the values (results) of formula cells.

 ##### spreadsheet.`metadata( [data, ] callback )`